-Earthship homes are perhaps the most sustainable approach to the design, construction and operation of homes developed so far.
+Earthship homes one of the most sustainable approaches to the design, construction and operation of homes developed so far.

 They are constructed using recycled and natural materials where possible and work in harmony with the Earth's natural systems to provide heating, cooling, energy generation, water collection, waste water treatment and even food production.